Classical period (music): Classicism

 In the middle of the 18th century, Europe began to move toward a new style in architecture, literature, and the arts, generally known as Neoclassicism.
 This style sought to emulate the ideals of Classical antiquity, especially those of Classical Greece.
-Classical music used formality and emphasis on order and hierarchy, and a "clearer", "cleaner" style that used clearer divisions between parts (notably a clear, single melody accompanied by chords), brighter contrasts and "tone colors" (achieved by the use of dynamic changes and modulations to more keys).
+Classical music used formality and emphasis on order and hierarchy and a "clearer", "cleaner" style that used divisions between parts (notably a clear, single melody accompanied by chords), brighter contrasts, and "timbre" (achieved by the use of dynamic changes and modulations to more keys).
 In contrast with the richly layered music of the Baroque era, Classical music moved towards simplicity rather than complexity.
 In addition, the typical size of orchestras began to increase, giving orchestras a more powerful sound.

 The remarkable development of ideas in "natural philosophy" had already established itself in the public consciousness.
 In particular, Newton's physics was taken as a paradigm: structures should be well-founded in axioms and be both well-articulated and orderly.
 This taste for structural clarity began to affect music, which moved away from the layered polyphony of the Baroque period toward a style known as homophony, in which the melody is played over a subordinate harmony.
 This move meant that chords became a much more prevalent feature of music, even if they interrupted the melodic smoothness of a single part.
 As a result, the tonal structure of a piece of music became more audible.

 The new style was also encouraged by changes in the economic order and social structure.
 As the 18th century progressed well, the nobility became the primary patrons of instrumental music, while public taste increasingly preferred lighter, funny comic operas.
 This led to changes in the way music was performed, the most crucial of which was the move to standard instrumental groups and the reduction in the importance of the continuo—the rhythmic and harmonic groundwork of a piece of music, typically played by a keyboard (harpsichord or organ) and usually accompanied by a varied group of bass instruments, including cello, double bass, bass viol, and theorbo.
 One way to trace the decline of the continuo and its figured chords is to examine the disappearance of the term obbligato, meaning a mandatory instrumental part in a work of chamber music.
 In Baroque compositions, additional instruments could be added to the continuo group according to the group or leader's preference; in Classical compositions, all parts were specifically noted, though not always notated, so the term "obbligato" became redundant.
 By 1800, basso continuo was practically extinct, except for the occasional use of a pipe organ continuo part in a religious Mass in the early 1800s.